DraculadyCode/My-Portfolio/Admin/README-PRIVATE.md

 ## Bugs and Problems:

-### Timeline Pages

-- [x] Create a JS file that sorts the list items according to their categories (each `li` item has a class for Work, Education, Other).
-- [x] Create a small menu so the user can narrow down the list items according to their choice.
-- [x] Finish inserting information into list items.
-- [x] Translate and copy everything to the German timeline page.
-- [x] Remove the "in process" part in the titles.
-- [ ] Make timeline fully responsive.

 ### Contact Pages

 - [ ] Add CAPTCHA verification for access to the page (form, phone number, business card, and contact file can only be downloaded after verification).